wdvr/team-calendar-bot/README.md

 ### Python
 You will need Python 3 with pip, or use docker (see below).

-run `pip install -r requirements.txt` to install all python dependencies
+run `pip install -r requirements.txt` to install all python dependencies.

 ### Settings